ucb-bar/MoCA/README.md

 The top level FireSim environment can be obtained in the [archived repository](https://doi.org/10.5281/zenodo.7456139).
 (MoCA hardware [archived repository](https://doi.org/10.5281/zenodo.7456052), MoCA software [archived repository](https://doi.org/10.5281/zenodo.7456045))

-MoCA hardware is implemented as a part of [Gemmini](https://github.com/ucb-bar/gemmini) Gemmini is part of the [Chipyard](https://github.com/ucb-bar/chipyard) ecosystem, and was developed using the [Chisel](https://www.chisel-lang.org/) hardware description language.

 This document is intended to provide information for beginners wanting to try out Gemmini, as well as more advanced in-depth information for those who might want to start hacking on Gemmini's source code.